mangrish/java-neo4j-client/README.md

 java-neo4j-driver Transactions are a little like JDBC Connections and Transactions merged together.

-All Neo4J Queries must run within a Transaction and this driver gives you two options.

-1. _Atomic Transactions_: Similar to JDBC "auto commit" Statements except you can add as many statements as you like to it.
-This is an all or nothing type transactions.
-Either all Statements succeed or none at all.
-No need to begin or rollback transactions.
-1. _"Long" Transactions_: The classic database transaction model with one major difference: batches of statements can be flushed to the database intermittently before being committed.
+All Neo4J Queries must run within a Neo4J Transaction.
+This driver allows batches of statements to be flushed to the database intermittently before being committed.
 It also provides the capability to rollback Transactions.

 Statements also come in two flavours: